Phlegraean Fields: Geological phases

-More recent history

-The caldera, which now is essentially at ground level, is accessible on foot.
-It contains many fumaroles, from which steam can be seen issuing, and over 150 pools (at the last count) of boiling mud.
-Several subsidiary cones and tuff craters lie within the caldera.
-One of these craters is filled by Lake Avernus.
+Since 1500

 In 1538, an eight-day eruption in the area deposited enough material to create a new hill, Monte Nuovo.
 It has risen about 2 m from ground level since 1970.

-The volcanic island of Ischia suffered three destructive earthquakes in 1828, 1881 and 1883, the most destructive occurring in 1883.
-It had a magnitude of 4.2–5.2, but caused catastrophic shaking assigned XI (Extreme) on the MCS scale.
-Extreme damage was reported on the island and over 2,000 residents perished.
+The volcanic island of Ischia suffered three destructive earthquakes in 1828, 1881, and the most destructive one in 1883, with a magnitude of 4.2–5.2 and causing catastrophic shaking assigned XI (Extreme) on the MCS scale.
+Extreme damage was reported on the island, and over 2,000 residents perished.